 Mandatory Water Conservation Measures

-- The use of water to clean driveways, sidewalks, parking lots, or other impervious surfaces is prohibited
+- The use of water to clean impervious surfaces (e.g., driveways, sidewalks, parking lots) is prohibited.
+Use sweeping or other methods

-- Pools shall use evaporation resistant covers and shall recirculate water
+- All residential, public, and recreational swimming pools shall use evaporation resistant covers and shall recirculate water

-In addition to mandatory conservation measures, customers are encouraged to practice additional water conservation techniques outlined in HMC 14.04.170.
+In addition to mandatory water conservation measures, Hesperia Water District customers are encouraged to practice the additional water conservation techniques outlined in Hesperia Municipal Code 14.04.170:

 Penalties for Unreasonable or Wasteful Use of Water

 Penalties for failing to immediately correct the unreasonable or wasteful use of water include fines, disconnection of service, and/or prosecution (HMC 14.04.160).

 Report Water Waste and Leaks on Hesperia's App